• Skip to primary navigation

 • Remove the bag of seeds and pith and leave it to cool in a saucer.

-• Add the sugar into the Dutch oven and stir over low heat until all of the crystals have dissolved (check carefully, it's important).
-Taste for desired level of sweetness.
+• Add the sugar into the Dutch oven and stir over low heat until all the crystals have dissolved (check carefully, it's important).
+Taste for the desired level of sweetness.
 Increase the heat to high.

 • Squeeze the bag of seeds into the Dutch oven to extract all of the sticky, jelly-like substance that contains the pectin.
 As you squeeze, you'll see it ooze out.
 You can do this by placing the bag between two saucers or using your hands.
 Then stir or whisk it into the rest of the mixture.